 Generally, transfers of funds within the Foundation involve the transfer of available funds in the unrestricted funds of the Foundation to the unrestricted designated fund at the discretion of management as and when it is deemed appropriate and in furtherance of the objectives and purposes of the designated funds.
-Approval of transfers is made through a Director Resolution passed by the management of the Foundation.
-Management's practice is that no fund transfers are made out of the restricted funds to other funds established by the Foundation.
-However, unrestricted funds may be spent and transferred to the restricted funds to meet any overspending or deficit in the restricted funds, as approved by management of the Foundation.
+Approval of transfers is made through a Directors' Resolution passed by the Board of Directors of the Foundation.
+The Foundation's practice is that no fund transfers are made out of the restricted funds to other funds established by the Foundation.
+However, unrestricted funds may be spent and transferred to the restricted funds to meet any overspending or deficit in the restricted funds, as approved by Board of Directors of the Foundation.